ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ### Data volumes
 {: #expand-data-vols}

-After you provisioned and attached a data volume to a virtual server instance, you can increase its volume size in GB increments up to 16,000 GB capacity, depending on your volume profile.
+After you provisioned your data volume with the `sdp` profile, you can increase its volume capacity in 1 GB increments up to 32,000 GB.
+If you provisioned data volumes with the first-generation profiles (tiered or custom), attach the volume to a running instance and then you can increase its volume size in GB increments up to 16,000 GB capacity, depending on your volume profile.
 The resizing operation causes no outage or lack of access to the storage.

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

-To expand a volume, it must be in an _available_ state and attached to an instance that must be running.
+To expand a first-generation volume, it must be in an _available_ state and attached to an instance that must be running.
+To expand a second-generation volume, it must be in an _available_ state.

 You can use the UI, CLI, API, or Terraform to expand volume capacity.
 Your user authorization is verified before the volume is expanded.